Allan-Baino/Genome_wide_SNP_analyses/README.md

 **The aim of this analysis layout is to detail the prcoess of generating a high confidence dataset of variants for African giant pouched rats sequenced by the ddRAD method**.

 **Brief overview**:
-Knowledge of ddRADseq (Peterson et al., 2012), BASH and access to a high performance computing cluster preferably SLURM is recommended.
+Knowledge of ddRADseq (Peterson et al., 2012), BASH and access to a high performance computing cluster is recommended.
 Knowledge of dual-indexed sample multiplexing/demultiplexing is recommended and is NOT covered in appended scripts.
 Knowledge and use of bioinformatics software to wrangle high-throughput sequencing data for population genetics is highly recommended.

 **Data description & availability**:
 Raw paired-end reads 2X150 bp, were generated on two lanes of an illumina NovaSeq X series system.
 Reads were organised into 12 sample pools/directories of sequenced individuals (12 pools = 12 i7 multiplexing indices).
 Each pool contained a set of individuals adding up to a total of 108 individuals for all 12 pools.
 To assign reads to respective individuals, the program STACKS v2.68 was used to demultiplex individuals, see ddRADseq protocol attached to familiarise with DNA sequencing library design.
 Data can be accessed at ...SRA.